python/cpython/Doc/library/os.rst

    defined for those names by the host operating system.
 This can be used to determine the set of names known to the system.
 Availability: Macintosh, Unix.

-The follow data values are used to support path manipulation operations.
+The following data values are used to support path manipulation operations.
 These are defined for all platforms.

 Higher-level operations on pathnames are defined in the :mod:`os.path` module.